Apply for an Award

 II.
 Meeting Activities

-- Met with a Member of Congress and/or Congressional staff at their Washington, D.C. or district office
+- Met with a Member of Congress and/or Congressional staff at their Washington, D.C. office

 For more information, please contact [email protected].